How to read financial statements: a small business guide

 Statement of changes in equity

-A statement of changes in equity shows how equity moves through your business during a reporting period.
-It includes sections such as opening balance, net income, other income, new capital or shares issued, net loss, other losses, dividends and capital withdrawn.
+A statement of changes in equity shows how your business's equity moves during a reporting period.
+It tracks opening balance, net income, new capital issued, losses, dividends, and capital withdrawn.

 Make financial statement management easier with the right tools